AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_global_mute.md

 This feature can be widely applied in apps that power real-time engagements.
 For example, if a user frequently sends illegitimate advertisements to multiple chat rooms, you can use global-mute to prevent this user from sending chat room messages for 15 days; if a user makes improper statements concerning politics, global-mute can permanently prevent this user from sending any messages in one-to-one chats, chat groups, or chat rooms.

+Before calling the following methods, make sure you understand the call frequency limit of the Chat RESTful APIs as described in [Limitations](./agora_chat_limitation?platform=RESTful#call-limit-of-server-side).

 <a name="param"></a>

 ## Common parameters